jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 One looked at us and saw only genotype: each person is solely defined by their bloodline, so act accordingly and promote the super humans and purge the dead weight with eugenics.
 The other saw only phenotype: remake the human condition by empowering educated decision makers to engineer a better human.

-Clearly, the mapping isn't perfect.
+Of course, the mapping isn't perfect.
 Neither regime used these terms exactly and their beliefs and actions had other inputs.
 But both concentrated on genotype or phenotype to a great degree.
-Which explains why these scientifically advanced societies accepted being so murderous to their own members, hated (and hate) each other so much, and were fundamentally unable to compromise.
+Which explains why these scientifically advanced societies accepted being so murderous to their own members, hated (and hate) each other so much, and were fundamentally unable to compromise with the other.

 Clearly, humanity has had many bad ideas before.
 Fascism and communism were particularly horrible because each came of age when the science of genes and heredity was young enough to bend to their premises.